Improwised/kb.repairrabbit.github.io/content/FAQs/Can-i-track-refferal-sources.md

 +++
-title= "Can I Track Refferal Sources?" date= 2018-03-01T12:04:28+05:30 description = "" weight= 15
+title= "Can I track my refferal sources?" date= 2018-03-01T12:04:28+05:30 description = "" weight= 15 draft= true
-draft= false
 +++

-Yes.
-You can create an unlimited number of referral sources, and even set them "inactive" if you so choose.
+Yes, you can create unlimited number of referral sources, and even set them "inactive" if you choose so.